javedali99/python-resources-for-earth-sciences/README.md

 - [HydroLM](https://github.com/mullenkamp/HydroLM): The HydroLM package contains a class and functions for automating linear regressions OLS for hydrologists.

 - [PySDI](https://bitbucket.org/pysdi/pysdi/src/master/): It is a set of open source scripts that compute non-parametric standardized drought indices (SDI) using raster data sets as input data.

+- [PyForecast](https://github.com/usbr/PyForecast): It is a statistical modeling tool useful in predicting monthly and seasonal inflows and streamflows.
+The tool collects meterological and hydrologic datasets, analyzes hundreds to thousands of predictor subsets, and returns statistical regressions between predictors and streamflows.

 ### Miscellaneous